I-1-3-25.Processing Multiple Cases When Fraud or Similar Fault Involved (“Redeterminations”)

 A. Redeterminations - In General

 Under sections 205(u) and 1631(e)(7) of the Social Security Act (Act), the Social Security Administration (SSA) must immediately redetermine the entitlement of individuals to monthly disability benefits if there is reason to believe that fraud or similar fault was involved in the individual's application for such benefits.
 A redetermination is a re-adjudication of the individual's application for benefits, based on the agency's finding that fraud or similar fault was involved in an individual's application for monthly disability benefits.
 The agency may be required to initiate a redetermination based on an Office of the Inspector General (OIG) referral of information pursuant to section 1129(l) of the Act or information from a criminal prosecutor with jurisdiction over potential or actual related criminal cases.

 SSA will redetermine cases immediately unless a United States attorney or other State prosecutor handling potential or actual related criminal cases certifies in writing that there is a substantial risk that conducting redeterminations will jeopardize prosecution of the criminal case.

-As the Act states that a redetermination can only be performed when an individual is receiving monthly benefits, SSA will use redetermination procedures when a favorable decision was issued and the claim(s) now needs to be reevaluated due to a new issue of fraud or similar fault.
+Redetermination procedures apply when an individual has received or is receiving monthly benefits, meaning SSA will use redetermination procedures when a favorable decision was issued and the claim(s) now needs to be reevaluated due to a new issue of fraud or similar fault.
 However, under sections 205(u)(1)(B) and 1631(e)(7)(A)(ii) of the Act, the agency may also disregard tainted evidence on pending cases that have proceeded beyond the initial determination level.

 1. Identification of Cases